arpitbbhayani/arpitbbhayani.github.io/_posts/blog/2017-05-08-beware-of-which-indian-celebrity-do-you-look-like.markdown

   - security
   - facebook
   - oauth
- description: When I tried Which indian celebrity do you look like?, the things I saw shocked me!
-Looks like Login via Facebook is dangerous if you are not alert.
+ description: When I tried Which indian celebrity do you look like? the things I saw shocked me!
+Looks like facebook login is dangerous if you are not careful and cautious.
 ---

 For last 3 odd days my [Facebook](https://facebook.com) Wall is flooded with post that looks something like above where almost every single friend of mine has posted "Which celebrity he looked like".